harsha-ops/Netflix-Clone-DevSecOps-Project/README.md

     sudo systemctl enable jenkins
     ```

-    - Access Jenkins in a web browser using the IP of your VM.
+    - Access Jenkins in a web browser using your VM's IP.

         publicIp:8080